 The Storm Water Utility maintains the Village’s storm water system including storm sewers, creeks, streams, and drainage ditches, and ponds.
-The objectives of the SMU are to achieve and maintain compliance with federal and state water quality regulations, to protect wildlife, and protect private property through erosion control efforts and floodplain management.
+The objectives of the SWU are to achieve and maintain compliance with federal and WPDES-WI-S050075-2.pdf, to protect wildlife, and protect private property through erosion control efforts and floodplain management.
+The Village is also regulated to discharge of a maximum daily allowance into drainage ways through Bellevue.

-Heavy rainfall events can significantly impact the quality of local surface waters, and increase the rates of Inflow and Infiltration if a community implements poor storm water management practices.
+Heavy rainfall events can significantly impact the quality of local surface waters, which increases the amount of Inflow and Infiltration if a community implements poor storm water management practices.
 The Department of Public Works handles the construction and maintenance of new and existing storm water management systems that meet state and federal water quality regulations, but the performance of these systems is extremely dependent on the community practicing safe disposal of waste and hazardous materials and the development of land with a consideration for Best Management Practices.

 The Department of Public Works is more than happy to offer resource materials that can be used by citizens to help improve the effectiveness of the municipality’s storm water management systems, because the taxpayers deserve to get the most out of their investment.
 Mentioned below are methods such as Rain Barrels and Rain Garden/Retention Ponds that are effective ways of improving your storm water management practices.